Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 - Transshipment costs.
 The costs of loading and unloading passengers or freight, mostly related to labor and energy.

 - Management costs.
-Many terminals are managed by institutions such as port or airport authorities or by private companies (e.g. terminal operators), incurring management costs.
-For instance, ground and air traffic control are a necessity for airport operations.
+Many terminals are managed by institutions such as port or airport authorities or private companies (e.g. terminal operators), incurring management costs.
+For instance, ground and air traffic control are necessary for airport operations.
 Complex terminals have extensive information systems to must be operated and maintained.

-Because ships have the largest carrying capacities, they incur the largest terminal costs, since it may take many days to load or unload a vessel.
-Conversely, a truck or a passenger bus can be loaded much more quickly, and hence the terminal costs for road transport are the lowest.
+Because ships have the largest carrying capacities, they incur the largest terminal costs since loading or unloading a vessel may take many days.
+Conversely, a truck or a passenger bus can be loaded much more quickly; hence, the terminal costs for road transport are the lowest.
 Terminal costs play an important role in determining the competitive position between the modes.
 Because of their high freight terminal costs, ships and rail are generally unsuitable for short-haul trips.

 Cost comparisons frequently measure competition between the modes.
 Efforts to reduce transport costs can be achieved by using more fuel-efficient vehicles, increasing the size of conveyances (economies of scale), and reducing the required labor with automation and information technologies.
-However, unless terminal costs are reduced as well, the benefits would not be realized.
+However, the benefits will not be realized unless terminal costs are reduced.
 For example, in water transportation, potential economies of scale achieved by ever larger and more fuel-efficient vessels would be negated if it took longer to load and unload the mega-ships.

-Significant steps to reduce terminal costs have been made.
+Significant steps to reduce terminal costs have been taken.
 These include introducing information management systems that speed up information processing and remove transactional delays.
 The most significant development has been the mechanization of loading and unloading activities.
 Mechanization has been facilitated by using units of standard dimensions such as pallets and, most importantly, containers, which have revolutionized terminal operations.
 Maritime shipping is the mode most affected by high terminal costs.
-Ships used to spend as much as three weeks in a port undergoing unloading of inbound cargo and loading of outbound cargo.
+Ships used to spend as much as three weeks in a port undergoing the unloading of inbound cargo and loading of outbound cargo.
 Ships now spend less than a couple of days for each port call.
 A Panamax container ship requires approximately 750 workers/hours to be loaded and unloaded.
-Before containerization, it would have required 24,000 workers/hours to handle the same volume of cargo.
-The rail industry has benefited from containerization as well, which enables trains to be assembled in freight yards in a matter of hours instead of days.
-Many mechanized terminals are being automated, which further expands their productivity and lowers their labor costs.
+Before containerization, it would have required 24,000 workers/hours to handle the same cargo volume.
+The rail industry has also benefited from containerization, enabling trains to be assembled in freight yards in a matter of hours instead of days.
+Many mechanized terminals are being automated, further expanding their productivity and lowering labor costs.
 Still, automation involves significant capital expenditures and is therefore not applied uniformly.

 Reduced terminal costs have had a major impact on transportation and international trade.
-Not only have they reduced freight rates, thereby reshaping competition between the modes, but they have had a profound effect on transport systems.
+Not only have they reduced freight rates, thereby reshaping competition between the modes, but they have profoundly affected transport systems.
 Ships spending far less time in port are able to make many more revenue-generating trips per year.
 Efficiency in airports, rail facilities, and ports greatly improves the effectiveness of transportation through better asset utilization.

 Related Topics